Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Here are the main steps used in a nutshell:

 - first get the palette number of every bleeding characters with MAME in debug mode and with a LUA script, thanks to the informations grabbed on Neogeodev website.
 There is only one palette for each character (hopefully) and not that many palette reordering between levels.
 This is long and tedious but does not require any intelligence.
-Just play, check the LUA outputs, look at the RAM in MAME debug mode to confirm (LUA script has false positives I was not able to fully remove), take notes and reload.
+Just play, check the LUA outputs, look at the RAM in MAME debug mode to confirm, take notes and reload.
 - Easy situation, there is no vibrant red in the tileset but a clever palette swap is not visually shocking, go with a palette swap and target the P ROM only.
 - Moderate situation, there is yet a vibrant enough red in the palette and no need for palette swap, edit and inject the modified tileset only on the C ROMs, with unchanged palette.
 - Fucked situation, multiple palette swap for the same character and non consistent color to turn to red: I have to cheat and force a red in each palette at the same position and a modified tileset as well.
 The mod must stay pleasant to the eye and do not deteriorate too much the initial character design.
 It's my artistic compromise.